-- Contact email@example.com to enable the Real-time Alarm function for your project.
+- Purchase the support package or contact email@example.com to enable the Real-time Alarm function for your project.

 - Log in to Agora Console.
 Click Agora Analytics on the left navigation bar.